PaperDataShare/HArch/README.md

 tool/

-HDSMGenerator.jar: the tool for generating a hdsm.
+HDSMGenerator.jar: the tool for generating a h-dsm.

 ArchHotsoptDetector.jar: the tool for detecting history-based architecture hotspots.